-TABLE 6
+TABLE 5

 Non-Agitator Trucks Agitator Trucks

 45 minutes 60 minutes

 75 minutes 90 minutes

 When a water-reducing and retarding admixture (Type D, Type G or Type II) is used.

 346-7.7 Adding Water to Concrete at the Placement Site: Perform an initial slump test before the addition of water at the jobsite.
 If the slump, as delivered, is outside the tolerance range, reject the load.
 If the slump is within the tolerance range, that load may be adjusted by adding water provided the addition of water does not exceed the water to cementitious materials ratio as defined by the mix design.
 After adjusting the slump, perform a slump test to confirm the concrete is within the slump tolerance range.
 Perform a slump test on the next load to ensure the concrete is within the slump tolerance range.
 Do not place concrete represented by slump test results outside of the tolerance range.
-Include water missing from the water storage tanks upon arrival at the project site in the jobsite water added.